jmbatrina/cs140-project1-rsdl/README.md

 ## **Description**
 For this collaborative Operating Systems project, we had to augment MIT's xv6 round-robin scheduler with Con Kolivas' Rotating Staircase DeadLine (RSDL) scheduler.
-Main languages used are C and x86 assembly.
+Main languages used were C and x86 assembly.
+Compilation and testing were done through Oracle Virtual Box using CS 140's prebuilt Ubuntu distro.

 The RSDL uses an Active set and an Expired set alongside the process table as scheduling heuristics to help decide which process to run next in a more fair and heuristic manner.